I’ve spent years testing community platforms as an instructional designer (since 2018, ever since I said goodbye 👋 to Facebook Groups).

 Members have the ability to create quick posts, articles, ask questions, or conduct polls.

-For example, most people will create quick posts using the feature-rich post editor, which includes AI features to quickly enhance their text.
+For example, most times you will create quick posts using the feature-rich post editor, which includes AI features to quickly enhance your text.

 On the other hand, if users are creating an entire article, the text editor provides various formatting options such as bold, italics, alignments, and heading options.